-Vindaloo is a standard cuisine of Goa derived originally from the Portuguese dish ‘carne de vinha d’alhos’ (meat marinated in wine and garlic).
-The Goans localised the dish by replacing the wine with vinegar, adding dried red chillies and spices in which the meat is marinated before cooking.
-Goan cuisine serve Vindaloo with pork which is the original recipe, but this can be substituted with any meat.
+Vindaloo, is a standard cuisine of Goa with a Portuguese influence.
+It comes from the dish ‘carne de vinha d’alhos’ (meat marinated in wine and garlic).
+The wine was replaced with vinegar, then dried red chillies and spices added.
+The meat is then marinated in this mixture before cooking.

 Not to be confused with a FIERY HOT VINDALOO!

 20 minutes to prepare and 60 minutes to cook